History of printing: Impact of movable type in the Sinosphere

+Korea

 Movable type printing was hardly used for the first 300 years after its invention by Bi Sheng.
 Even in Korea where metal movable type was most widespread, it still never replaced woodblock printing.
-Indeed, even the promulgation of Hangeul was done through woodblock prints.
+The promulgation of hangul was done through woodblock prints.
 The general assumption is that movable type did not replace block printing in places that used Chinese characters due to the expense of producing more than 200,000 individual pieces of type.
 Even woodblock printing was not as cost productive as simply paying a copyist to write out a book by hand if there was no intention of producing more than a few copies.
-Although Sejong the Great introduced Hangeul, an alphabetic system, in the 15th century, Hangeul only replaced Hanja in the 20th century.
+Although Sejong introduced Hangeul, an alphabetic system, in the 15th century, Hangeul only replaced hanja in the 20th century.
 And unlike China, the movable type system was kept mainly within the confines of a highly stratified elite Korean society:

 Only during the Ming and Qing dynasties did wooden and metal movable types see any considerable use, but the preferred method remained woodblock.
 Usage of movable type in China never exceeded 10 percent of all printed materials while 90 percent of printed books used the older woodblock technology.
 In one case an entire set of wooden type numbering 250,000 pieces was used for firewood.
 Woodblocks remained the dominant printing method in China until the introduction of lithography in the late 19th century.